InstallerLegacy/virtualhub-doks/content/en/1970s/1970/pdp7unix/simh/index.md

 Type `ls` followed by enter.
 It will list all the files available on the disk.

 {{< figure src="/1970s/1970/pdp7unix/simh/pdp7unix-SIMH-4.webp" alt="List of files in !
-PDP7 UNIX" >}}
+PDP7 Unix" >}}

 That's it!
 We used !
-PDP7 UNIX.
+PDP7 Unix.
 We can create a shell script to make it easy to launch the VM.
 Create a file called `pdp7unix.sh` with the following content:

 ``` bash
 #!/bin/bash